Windows 7 and older

 Tap or click Options, and then turn on Sync files.

-If your Internet service provider charges for the amount of data you use, you might have turned off the setting to upload and download files over metered connections.
+If your Internet service provider charges for the amount of data you use, you might have turned off the setting to sync or upload and download files over metered connections.
+To turn this back on, follow these steps:

 Tap or click OneDrive.

-Tap or click Metered connections, and turn the settings to On.
+Tap or click Metered connections, and turn the Upload and download files over metered connections and Sync and backup settings over metered connections settings to On

 In the search box, enter Task Manager, and then, in the results, tap or click Task Manager.